-The function of the Institute of Certified Bookkeepers
+Who is the Institute of Certified Bookkeepers South Africa?

-Based in South Africa, The Institute of Certified Bookkeepers is recognised by FASSET as one of their QAP’s (Quality Assurance Partner).
-It is affiliated with both the IFA (Institute of Financial Accountants) and the IAB (International Association of Bookkeepers).
-Both operate from the United Kingdom.
+The Institute of Certified Bookkeepers South Africa is recognised by FASSET as a Quality Assurance Partner.
+The ICB is also affiliated with both the IFA (Institute of Financial Accountants) and the IAB (International Association of Bookkeepers) both of which operate from the United Kingdom.

-How does the Institute of Certified Bookkeepers courses work
+How does an Institute of Certified Bookkeepers courses work?

-The ICB sets up exams and designs the qualifications that they offer, however they don’t provide support for their own courses.
-Students who want to study a course, need to find a college (like Skills Academy) to support them through their course.
+The ICB sets up exams and design the study material that they offer.
+However, they don’t provide support for their own courses.
+Students who want to study any of the ICB courses need to find a college, like Skills Academy to support them through their course.

 - Institute of Certified Bookkeepers and Accountants (ICBA)